 The Toxics Release Inventory (TRI) tracks the management of over 650 toxic chemicals that pose a threat to human health and the environment.
 U.S. facilities in certain industry sectors that manufacture, process, or otherwise use these chemicals in amounts above established levels must report how each chemical is managed through recycling, energy recovery, treatment, and releases to the environment.
 A “release” of a chemical means that it is emitted to the air or water, or placed in some type of land disposal.
 The information submitted by facilities to the EPA and states is compiled annually as the Toxics Release Inventory or TRI, and is stored in a publicly accessible database in Envirofacts.

 TRI data are available for all facilities that have submitted a Form R or Form A to EPA since the program began in 1987.
 TRI facilities are legally required to report to EPA by July 1st of each year.
 The most recent data reported are made available in late July with updates occurring from August through October.
-The TRI National Analysis report, in which EPA provides analyses and interpretations of the most recent data, is published in December of each year.
+The TRI National Analysis report, in which EPA provides analyses and interpretations of the most recent data, is published early the following year.
 More information on the TRI reporting cycle.

 TRI information helps support informed decision-making by industry, government, non-governmental organizations and the public.
 Note that TRI does not provide any safety or health information about these chemicals and compounds.
 TRI data, in conjunction with other information, can be used as a starting point in evaluating exposures that may result from industrial activities which involve toxic chemicals.
 More information on factors to consider before using TRI data (37 pp, 2MB, About PDF).